pulumi/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/control-plane.md

 * Enable [PodSecurityPolicies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) using `podSecurityPolicyConfig: { enabled: true }`
 * Skip enabling the default node group in favor of managing them separately from the control plane, as demonstrated in [Create the Worker Nodes](/docs/clouds/kubernetes/guides/worker-nodes/).
-* [Disable legacy metadata APIs](https://cloud.google.com/kubernetes-engine/docs/how-to/protecting-cluster-metadata#disable-legacy-apis) that are not v1 and do not enforce internal GCP metadata headers
+* [Disable legacy metadata APIs](https://cloud.google.com/kubernetes-engine/docs/how-to/protecting-cluster-metadata#disable-legacy-apis) that are not v1 and do not enforce internal Google Cloud metadata headers
 * Enable control plane logging and monitoring through `oauthScopes` to have diagnostics of the control plane's actions, and for use in debugging and auditing.
 * (Optional) Configure private accessibility of the control plane /